 In 2022, ELO are contributing four races to the series – this one around Musselburgh is the third of them.

 Orienteers of all abilities are welcome to join us on the day when we will have a range of courses to suit everyone.

 Thanks to Duncan Leishman for planning tonight’s courses which were enjoyed on a warm summer’s evening – perfect sprintelope weather which we haven’t seen too much of recently.
 Hopefully you didn’t get trapped going to 19 and that the grounds of Loretto not being marked as OOB didn’t put you off.
 It looks like there is some nice terrain on the west side of the river so hopefully our map will develop in that direction!

 Local event in the summer Sprintelope series.

-Because they are informal, there are only SI units for the start and finish – the rest of the controls are usually drainpipes (which are less conspicuous than flags)!
+Because they are informal, there are only SI units for the start and finish – the rest of the controls will be drainpipes (which are less conspicuous than flags).

 There will be a long (5km) and a short (3.5km) option although these are straight line distances so expect to run further than that.

 Because of the road crossings ALL under 16s must be accompanied at all times by an adult when running.

 - Please observe any out of bounds areas – especially private gardens.